jarmoni/hsp-spec/README.md

 ## PING

-Request a `PONG` from the receipient.
+Request a `PONG` from the recipient.
 For each `PING` received, exactly one `PONG` MUST be sent.

 ~~~